home-assistant/home-assistant.io/source/_integrations/glinet.markdown

   - device_tracker
 ---

 [GL-inet](https://www.gl-inet.com/) are a Hong-Kong based company that produce highly customizable home routers.
-They are based on the very common [OpenWRT](https://openwrt.org/) firmware but provide a much more user-friendly user interface than OpenWRT's LUCI.
+They are based on the very common [OpenWrt](https://openwrt.org/) firmware but provide a much more user-friendly user interface than OpenWrt's LUCI.

 There is currently support for the following device types within Home Assistant: